WKU-SRA-Dev/sra-recruitment-lab/README.md

    - Commit your changes to your forked repository(you cloned as the project you are developing, **not the lab** (`path-to-your-cloned-repo/`).
    - push your commits to your own remote repo (the forked repo)

    >You should have a clear description of what you did in your commit message.
-The commit message will show your commit time, so keep learning during the labs.
+The commit message will show your commit time, so keep contributing during the labs.
 Do not try to finish within 2 hours : )

    ![commit](img/commit1.png)